 However, a lot of people like to blame me and think of me as a “wasted opportunity.”
 I am also being accused of wasting a college education, and none of that is true.

-That only sounds like feminists wanting to support a select group of women who agree and worship their ideologies, so that is why I refuse to support Feminism, for they do not practice what they preach, and they want to overthrow the plans that God has emplaced into this world.
+That only sounds like modern day feminists wanting to support a select group of women who agree and worship their ideologies, so that is why I refuse to support Feminism, for they do not practice what they preach, and they want to overthrow the plans that God has emplaced into this world.

 She watches over the ways of her household,